likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

 More information on both: [VS Code](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-vs-code) and [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-resource-manager/vs-azure-tools-resource-groups-deployment-projects-create-deploy).

 **This section is left only for historical purposes**
 Sometimes, intellisense doesn't help, and to fix that you could consult the schema.
-Say you want to know, what parameters are there for VM OSProfile, you go to the "[schema master](https://github.com/Azure/azure-resource-manager-schemas/blob/0a7a9768de80ba5e57583f503debd160f4bccfbc/schemas/2015-01-01/deploymentTemplate.json)"; and search for the entity you are interested in.
-Since we want a Virtual Machine property we will look for virtual machine schema under "resources"; and there we will find reference schema ("http://schema.management.azure.com/schemas/2015-08-01/Microsoft.Compute.json#/resourceDefinitions/virtualMachines";).
+Say you want to know, what parameters are there for VM OSProfile, you go to the "[schema master](https://github.com/Azure/azure-resource-manager-schemas/blob/0a7a9768de80ba5e57583f503debd160f4bccfbc/schemas/2015-01-01/deploymentTemplate.json)" and search for the entity you are interested in.
+Since we want a Virtual Machine property we will look for virtual machine schema under "resources" and there we will find reference schema ("http://schema.management.azure.com/schemas/2015-08-01/Microsoft.Compute.json#/resourceDefinitions/virtualMachines").
 You download that schema and look through it to find relevant information, this time its OSProfile (this is where Alt+Shift+F hotkey comes in handy, as those definitions are minimized, so not readable):

 ```
 "osProfile": {